 - Phnom Penh with it's French Quarter and lively waterfront - chaotic but great fun and one of Asia's friendliest capitals

-- Travel by boat up the Sangkar River - floating villages, bird-life, unique scenery - 'like being on a National Geographic programme'!
+- Travel by boat up the Sangkar River - floating villages, bird-life, unique scenery - "like being on a Nat Geo programme"!

 - Take a tuk-tuk tour to visit cottage industries and traditional livelihoods in Battambang's villages

-- Explore Angkor - it's well known and lesser known cities, certainly one of Southeast Asia's most evocative and exotic destinations
+- Explore Angkor - it's well known and lesser known sites, certainly one of Southeast Asia's most evocative and exotic destinations

 - Discover the timeless and picturesque Cambodian countryside - emerald rice paddies, traditional stilt houses, ox carts and village life